Music Theory and Composition

 Age 13 and Up

-Theory 3 begins to deal with form and harmony in earnest, and prepares students for the challenges of the Advanced Placement courses.
-The focus shifts further toward music from the classical repertoire as students analyze more complicated forms, and Roman numerals and figured bass become a greater focus.
-At the completion of Theory 3, students will be able to voice-lead simple progressions in a major or minor key, using Roman numerals and figured bass; complete a two-voice composition in a traditional form based upon a supplied beginning; analyze the form and structure of simple pieces of music from the Classical repertoire; notate a four-voice vocal score in either chorale or open format; transpose a piece by any interval; construct and perform a melody in mixed, complex, or changing meter; construct all triads and seventh chords in isolation, or in a key.
+Theory 4 begins to deal with form and harmony in earnest, and prepares students for the challenges of the Advanced Placement courses.
+The focus shifts further toward music from the classical repertoire as students analyze more complicated forms, and a greater emphasis is placed on Roman numerals and figured bass.
+At the completion of Theory 4, students will be able to voice-lead simple progressions in a major or minor key, using Roman numerals and figured bass; complete a two-voice composition in a traditional form based upon a supplied beginning; analyze the form and structure of simple pieces of music from the Classical repertoire; notate a four-voice vocal score in either chorale or open format; transpose a melody for any of the common orchestral instruments; construct and perform a melody in mixed, complex, or changing meter; construct all triads and seventh chords in isolation, or in a key.
 Students will be prepared to take the Royal Conservatory Music Development Program (MDP) exam.
+Materials and optional exam fees are not included.
 Placement test required.

 - Music Theory Advanced Placement Prep